This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

 Adding more intellectual value to yourself is not like trying to get into college, get the certificate and later lose interest in what you’ve spent four years trying to learn.
 It’s way easier than that.
 It’s simply you trying to update the skills you learned 2 years ago and trying to broaden your knowledge in certain areas.
 The best part about this journey is this, there are many ways to do it.
 You only need to adopt some habits that can help you achieve it.

-The ways to add more intellectual value to yourself I will be sharing with you is an ever green process which never gets old.
+The ways to add more intellectual value to yourself I will be sharing with you is an evergreen process that never gets old.

 1. Read books to add more Intellectual Value to Yourself